ddofer/CAH/README.md

 # CAH
 ## `It’s All in the Cards: Predicting Humor in a Fill-in-the-blank Party Game`

 Code used for Cards Against Humanity NLP paper, submitted to EMNLP.
-Anonymized.

 Data available upon request from CAH.